 All types except objects define immutable values (values, which are incapable of being changed).
-For example and unlike to C, Strings are immutable.
+For example (and unlike in C), Strings are immutable.
 We refer to values of these types as "primitive values".

-According to the ECMAScript standard, there is only one number type: the double-precision 64-bit binary format IEEE 754 value (number between -(253 -1) and 253 -1).
-There is no specific type for integers.
+The Number type is a double-precision 64-bit binary format IEEE 754 value (numbers between -(253 − 1) and 253 − 1).
 In addition to being able to represent floating-point numbers, the number type has three symbolic values:

-Number.MIN_VALUE and starting with ECMAScript 6, you are also able to check if a number is in the double-precision floating-point number range using
+Starting with ECMAScript 2015, you are also able to check if a number is in the double-precision floating-point number range using

 Number.isSafeInteger() as well as